Time after time I came to your gate with raised hands, asking for more and yet more.Rabindranath Tagore

 This is counter-cultural.
 We are so used to trying to make progress or just acquiring more.
 We – certainly our small-yet-influential North American/West European cult – are full of projects to own and sculpt the world, body and soul.

 Spiritual practices are often co-opted and colonised by this desire.
-In the end this is mistaken.
+In the end, this is mistaken.
 You do not pray to be a better person or get something from God.
-Spiritual practice doesn’t try to change anything.
-You observe, love, meet with silence, and let be; otherwise it becomes a fetish, a striving or a scruple.
+Spiritual practise doesn’t try to change anything.
+You observe, love, meet with silence, and let be; otherwise, it becomes a fetish, a striving or a scruple.
 If prayer is anything, it is acquiescence.
 What God is, you are.
 There is nothing else.
 It is connecting with the deepest, truest self, the source of being and life.

-If you are lucky, when you were born your were nestled in your mother’s chest and fed and loved.
-As a child of God you need never grow out of this: the Universe bends over your little, beautiful body, to which it has so recently given birth, and loves you entirely.
+If you are lucky, when you were born you were nestled in your mother’s chest and fed and loved.
+As a child of God, you need never grow out of this: the Universe bends over your little, beautiful body, to which it has so recently given birth, and loves you entirely.

 Which is why this body is where it’s at.